patrickromeromccafferty/wetgrain/editorial3.md

 <br>
 There’s a wakeful honesty in this, whether hard-won or not even a matter of choice.
-Many of the poems – Bob Beagrie’s ‘Hogtenburg,’ Desree’s ‘On going to Anguilla to bury my Grandad,’ or Charles Lang’s ‘New Shoes,’ for example – take on the function of the snapshot, while others use the specificity of the diarist - a documentary first person, dates and place names for titles, gesturing to a world outside themselves.
+Many of the poems – Bob Beagrie’s ‘Hogtenburg,’ Desree’s ‘On going to Anguilla to bury my Grandad,’ or Charles Lang’s ‘New Shoes’, for example – take on the function of the snapshot, while others use the specificity of the diarist - a documentary first person, dates and place names for titles, gesturing to a world outside themselves.
 In Silas Curtis’ ‘Untitled,’